I see two broad currents in my work, and one area of turbulent overlap.

 1. A normative pragmatic approach to argumentation

 It seems odd: People who disagree, perhaps deeply, nevertheless go about exchanging reasons with each other.
 How do they manage to coordinate their interaction enough to get anything accomplished?
-Those of us adopting a normative pragmatic approach to argumentation want to explain how arguers can use discourse to create circumstances (“pragmatic”) in which arguers have to treat each other fairly, offer good reasons, live up to their obligations to reply and so on (“normative”).
+Those of us adopting a normative pragmatic approach to argumentation want to explain how arguers can use discourse that works (“pragmatic”) to create circumstances in which arguers have to treat each other fairly, offer good reasons, live up to their obligations to reply and so on (“normative”).
 We are interested in where the legitimate force of reason comes from.

-To advance the program, I have also done work on basic concepts in argumentation theory such as issue, premise, the appeal to authority (more on that below) and argument itself.
+To advance the program, I have done work on basic concepts in argumentation theory such as issue, premise, the appeal to authority (more on that below) and argument itself.
 Many of these pieces have been based on case studies, especially of the debate in the US Congress over entry into the first Gulf War.
 I’ve also looked some to discourse in legal settings for exemplars.

 I’ve also published several other stray pieces, e.g., exploring the intersection of argumentation theory and the public sphere, applying the new methods of data crunching developed in corpus linguistics, and advancing our understanding of the learning and teaching of argumentation in college courses.